matthieudelaro/akeneo_api_client/README.rst

 To export the data from your PIM, you may use the `docs/example_exporter.py`_.

+If you experience issues when importing modules, run the examples as follow:
 .. code:: bash

         cd docs
         pipenv run python3 example_exporter.py